For High School Seniors with Special Needs

 Step 4: Reference Forms

-Three people, not relatives, should complete reference forms.
-At least two references should be from a high school counselor or the teacher in charge of your IEP or 504 Accommodation Plan and who is familiar with your ability and potential.
-Complete and submit the form online or download blank forms.
-If Mailing, PLEASE SEND ALL INFORMATION TO:
+Three people, not relatives, should complete reference forms for you.
+At least two references should be from a high school guidance counselor and teacher in charge of your IEP or 504 Accommodation Plan and who are familiar with your ability and potential.
+Seek appropriate references from those who are willing to write about your accomplishments.
+You are responsible for sending your recommenders a link to the Scholarship Reference Form.
+Alternatively, you can download blank forms and provide them with a paper copy.
+If mailing, please send all information to:

 The Horace Smith Fund